doximity/attachinary/README.md

 Attachinary jquery plugin is based upon [jQuery File Upload plugin](https://github.com/blueimp/jQuery-File-Upload) but without any fancy UI (it leaves it up to you to decorate it).

 Plugin is fully customizable.
-It uses John Resig's micro templating in the background, but you can override it with whatever you like.
 Check out the source code for more configuration options you can set.

 ### Displaying avatar and photos